9 Ways To Manage Negative Facebook Ad Comments

 There have been a lot of discussions on how to address negativity.
 Should you take it with a pinch of salt, and let some negative comments on social media fly, going with the approach “bad press is still press”?
 Or alternatively, take it much more seriously, and take down every single negative comment?

-Here too, the answer is not always easy.
-However, the general consensus is that you should approach it with a “light touch”.
+Here too, the answer is not always easy, but often lies somewhere in the middle.The general consensus is that you should approach it with a “light touch”.

 Remember that Facebook, as well as other social media channels, serve as a public forum where various individuals express their different opinions.
 And yes, sometimes someone is just set to take you down.
-But be very careful getting rid of the comments, or banning the user in cases of ‘professional trolls’.
+But be very careful with deleting Facebook ad comments, or banning the user from your business page entirely in cases of ‘professional trolls’.

-Let’s explore the different methods to actually deal with your negative Facebook ad comments.
+Let’s explore the different methods to actually proactively manage your negative Facebook ad comments.
 Aside from getting rid of a post, or a user all together – there are less “direct” methods.

 3. Let’s keep this private

 If you feel like the complaint is serious enough that it could make you lose this customer, it may be worth your while talking to this customer privately, or linking them to a customer care agent.
 Let the person know on Facebook that you will reach out to him or her right away, to try and fix the situation.
-This is the best tact, if things can’t be addressed or resolved online.
+This is the best tact, if things can’t be addressed or resolved online; and it will show the user (and other users) that you engage with your customers and manage complaints professionally.
+This is crucial.

-Lastly, if the negative comments on social media are not hurting your brand, and is not really worth your time, you can always choose to just ignore them.
-But a polite response in some form, either on or offline is always the best policy, so readers know things have been addressed.
+Lastly, if the negative comments on social media are not hurting your brand, and are not really worth your time, you can always choose to just ignore them.
+But a polite response in some form, either on or offline is always the best policy, so readers know things have been addressed and that your digital presence is a customer service forum where they will be listened to.
 Be proactive!

 4. Strike back with a great response